Public Functions

 rt_macro_kernel(vs, ζ_rt, μ)

-Compute the radial-tangential macroturbulence kernel from Gray (2008) (Eq.
-17.6) assuming AR = AT and ξR = ξT.
+Compute the anisotropic radial-tangential macroturbulence kernel from Gray (2008) (Eq.
+17.6), assuming equal amplitudes (AR = AT) and equal velocity scales (ζR = ζT).

 Arguments:

-• vs::AbstractVector{<:Real}: Velocity grid centered on the line core.
+• vs::AbstractVector{<:Real}: Velocity grid centered on the line core (m/s).

-• ζ_rt::Real: Radial-tangential macroturbulence velocity scale.
+• ζ_rt::Real: Radial-tangential macroturbulence velocity scale (m/s).

 • μ::Real: Cosine of the angle between the local normal and the line of sight.